szilard-nemeth/yarn-dev-tools/README.md

 where REVIEWER_LIST is in this format: "r=user1,r=user2,r=user3,..."

 ## CDSW Initial setup
-1. Upload the initial setup scripts to the CDSW files:
+1. Upload the initial setup scripts to the CDSW files, to the root directory (/home/cdsw)
 - [initial-cdsw-setup.sh](yarndevtools/cdsw/scripts/initial-cdsw-setup.sh)
 - [install-requirements.sh](yarndevtools/cdsw/scripts/install-requirements.sh)